-- The NDVI change map shows mostly no change or patches of NDVI increases or decreases throughout the riparian vegetation in the Prado Basin.
-Notable increases and decreases in the NDVI spatially are observed in large or small patches along the SAR and below the OCWD wetlands. - The analyses of NDVI time series indicate that from 2021 to 2022 there was a slight increase in the greenness of the riparian vegetation across the Prado Basin when analyzed as a whole and along the Chino Creek reach when analyzed as a whole.
-The greenness of the riparian vegetation along the Mill Creek reach stayed about the same when analyzed as a whole.
-Throughout the riparian vegetation extent, there were varying levels of increasing trends and stable trends in the greenness of the vegetation from 2021 to 2022 as indicated by the NDVI time series.
-However, at all areas but one, these one-year changes in the Average Growing-Season NDVI are relatively minor and within the historical ranges of one-year NDVI variability, and most were less than the average annual change in NDVI.
-For the LP area, the recent one-year increase in the Average Growing Season NDVI exceeds the magnitude of any historical one-year change in this area.
-Inspection of the air photos corroborates the observation of this increased greenness in LP area. - The Mann-Kendall test result on the Average Growing-Season NDVI for the post Peace II Agreement period from 2007 to 2022 indicates an "increasing trend" or "no trend" for the Prado Basin riparian vegetation as whole and all the other areas analyzed through the Prado Basin.
+- The NDVI change map shows mostly no change with large and small patches of NDVI increases and decreases throughout the riparian vegetation in the Prado Basin.
+Notable increases in the NDVI spatially are observed in large patches along the SAR and below the OCWD wetlands.
+Notable decreases in the NDVI spatially are observed in large patches along the lower portion Chino Creek northwest of the OCWD wetlands, just above Prado Dam, and in the lower area of the Prado Basin. - The analyses of NDVI time series indicate that from 2022 to 2023 there was a slight increase in the greenness of the riparian vegetation across the Prado Basin when analyzed as a whole, as well as along the Chino Creek and Mill Creek reaches when analyzed as a whole.
+These increases were within the historical ranges of one-year NDVI variability observed for these areas and some were greater than the average of the one-year changes observed historically.
+The NDVI time series at the 14 small defined areas throughout the Prado Basin indicate that from 2022 to 2023 there was an increase in the greenness of the riparian vegetation at most of the areas, and a slight decrease or stable trend at three of the areas.
+At all areas, these one-year changes in the Average Growing-Season NDVI are within the historical ranges of one-year NDVI variability.
+At the MC-2 and MC-5 areas, where NDVI increased the most from 2022 to 2023, the increases in NDVI are greater than the average one-year change in NDVI observed over the historical period. - The Mann-Kendall test result on the Average Growing-Season NDVI for the post Peace II Agreement period from 2007 to 2023 indicates an "increasing trend" or "no trend" for the Prado Basin riparian vegetation as whole and all the other areas analyzed through the Prado Basin.